nih-cfde/published-documentation/docs/about/portalguide.md

 ### Filter the Chart

-The portal chart is an interactive graphic that renders automatically when different criteria are selected from the X-axis, Y-axis, and Stack By drop-downs.
+The portal chart is an interactive graphic that renders automatically when different criteria are selected from the X-axis, Y-axis, and Scale By drop-downs.
 For example, the chart below shows the number of files by assay for each data type.

 ![alt_text](../images/Summary_View_Chart.png "Preview the data chart")

 To filter the portal chart:

+1. Select a **Y-axis** value from the drop-down.
+Options include:
+    *   Data Volume
+    *   Collection Count
+    *   File Count
+    *   Sample Count
+    *   Subject Count

+    The vertical axis of the bar chart updates automatically with the option selected.

-1. Select an **X-axis** value from the drop-down.
+2. Select an **X-axis** value from the drop-down.
 Options include:
     - Anatomy
     - Assay
     - CF Program